HOLD ON... Before you go....

 Yes, selected designers offer a lace-up back for some of their dresses.
 Refer to the descriptions of the gowns to determine the back style.
 The benefit of a lace-up back is that you can slightly adjust the fit around the bust/torso area, without necessarily requiring alterations.
 It just depends on the body shape of the person and whether a lace-up back option is suitable.

 Yes depending on the nature of the design, you can have “bling” added to the dress.
 It can be as simple as adding a brooch, or a bigger embellishment to create the “wow factor” that you are after.
-Speak to one of our consultants to discuss your ideas about adding more details to the dress design of your choice.
+Speak to one of our consultants to discuss your ideas about adding more details to the dress design of your choice, and how you can then have an alterations specialist add this to the design for you.

 Depending on the “bling”, and the size of the piece, sometimes it can be removed.
 If it is a small piece that has been hand sewn, it is usually easily removed without causing damage to a dress.
 It is a case by case basis, as each design is different.
 It is best to speak to a consultant BEFORE you place your order if you have any questions.